mobizt/Firebase-ESP-Client/src/README.md

 Call [FirebaseData object].dataType to determine what type of data that successfully stores in the database.

-Call [FirebaseData object].jsonData and [FirebaseData object].jsonDataPtr
-to get the JSON data at the defined node.

 If the type of payload returned from server is not json, the function [FirebaseData object].jsonObject will contain empty object.